Online Recommendations for Agents with Discounted Adaptive Preferences: Agents with Short Memory Horizons

 The idea behind \textsc{EXP}-$\phi$ is to view each vertex of the smoothed simplex as an action for a multi-armed bandit problem, where each ``pull'' corresponds to several rounds.
-When we ``commit'' to playing an item in the menu for a sufficiently long time, while otherwise playing items with the smallest weight in memory, the pseudo-increasing property will ensure that the selection frequency of that item gravitates towards its vertex in the smoothed simplex.
-Further, as we are no longer attempting to learn the preference model explicitly, we can relax the smoothness requirement, and so scoring functions may in fact be discontinuous.
+When we ``commit'' to playing an item in the menu for a sufficiently long time, while otherwise playing items with the smallest weight in memory, the scale-bounded property will ensure that the selection frequency of that item gravitates towards its vertex in the smoothed simplex.
+Further, as we are no longer attempting to learn the preference model explicitly, we can relax the smoothness requirement.